klawnwork/ActiveDirectoryHomeLab/README.md

 <img src="https://i.imgur.com/NSvjz8k.png" height="80%" width="80%"/>
 <br />
 <br />
-Once we launch the client VM, we run ipconfig to make sure our network is properly configured.
+Once we launch the client VM, we use ipconfig to make sure our network is properly configured.
 We can see that the default gateway is 172.16.0.1, which is the IP address of the Domain Controller, which means we are connected and have access to the internet.
 To confirm this we ping an outside address of 9.9.9.9, and we see that we are connected: <br/>
 <br />
 <img src="https://i.imgur.com/qZJ9Wq6.png" height="80%" width="80%"/>
 <br />